 This Root Vegetable Lasagna recipe is healthy, hearty and most importantly, incredibly delicious!
 Turnips, carrots and parsnips star in this recipe, which is made and baked in the same skillet.
-This delicious vegetarian lasanga recipe made from start to finish in one skillet, and it can stand on its own as a meal.
+This delicious vegetarian lasanga recipe is made from start to finish in one skillet, and it can stand on its own as a meal.

 What’s in Root Vegetable Lasagna?

 - olive oil

 - Mozzarella cheese

 It’s those warming spices in the recipe that really put it over the top.

 Why make Root Vegetable Lasanga in a skillet?